 How Do Affiliate Links on Pinterest Work?

-In a nutshell, affiliate links on Pinterest work just like any other pin…
+I have a lot of people ask me, “Can I really make money with Pinterest?”
+Yes, because in a nutshell, affiliate links on Pinterest work just like any other pin.

 - Something is pinned (with a disclosure stating it IS an affiliate link).

 - Pins are seen and recommended (cue the sexy algorithm that is Smart Feed).

 - Money can be made by amazing affiliate money-making blogger!

 - What Pinterest hopes you’ll do: promote your affiliate pins.

 How Do I Disclose Affiliate Links on Pinterest?

 The product (digital or physical) doesn’t matter.
 If it’s not yours and you could earn anything from a sale (or click), you must disclose it’s an affiliate link.
 If you want to follow the rules of the FTC and Pinterest: you must disclose if you want to use affiliate links on Pinterest.